-I can swim 20 meters in teaching pool but need encouragement swimming 25 meters in main pool.
+I can swim 20 meters in the teaching pool but need encouragement to swim 25 meters in the main pool.
 I have this idea that I will sink once I finish swimming 20 meters of swimming, then I will sink once it gets deeper from 21-25m, which is about 1.75-2 meters deep!

-I so much enjoy swimming and would love to swim the full 25 meters length, but my confidence holds me back.
-I hope I could swim the full 25 meters before Christmas!
+I enjoy swimming much and would love to swim the full 25 meters length, but my confidence holds me back.
+I could swim the full 25 meters before Christmas!

-A very simple thing to try first of all is to start your swim from the deep end of the pool.
-That way, by the time you reach 20 meters and begin to get tired, or begin to think you will sink; you will be in water of standing depth anyway.
+A very simple thing to try is starting your swim from the pool's deep end.
+That way, when you reach 20 meters and begin to get tired or think you will sink, you will be in water of standing depth anyway.

-Another way to test yourself is to swim 20 meters in your training pool and when you reach the end, turn around and swim back again, without touching the poolside or the pool floor.
-If you can manage to swim back again, then you have swum 40 meters without stopping.
+Another way to test yourself is to swim 20 meters in your training pool, and when you reach the end, turn around and swim back again without touching the poolside or the pool floor.
+If you can swim back again, you have swum 40 meters without stopping.

 Changing direction at the end without stopping will be tough, to begin with, but it will do wonders for your stamina and confidence because you can apply it to any swimming pool you swim in.
 The Water Depth Makes No Difference

 For example, you can swim out into the middle of a pool, turn around and swim back again.
 If you can manage it several times confidently, then the depth of the water is irrelevant.